6 Best Wheeled Coolers of 2023 and 3 to Avoid

 I considered overall ease of use of each cooler’s features whether unique like the silicone net in the RTIC or universal like the drain.
 But the most useful testing was in the form of real-world use.
 I have had most of these coolers for months as of the time of writing and I have used them on campouts, hunting trips, weddings, and lake days.
 That’s where I discover what’s really useful and what I don’t care about.

-Igloo trailmate cooler open showing basket, butler tray, and other features
+Igloo Trailmate cooler open showing basket, butler tray, and other features

 Don’t buy a cooler for its features if you won’t benefit from them.
 If you don’t fish, what benefit will you get from the Trailmate’s fishing rod holders?
 None.